 The neurotoxic mechanism of action, the antifeeding property of entomopathogens and the dehydrating property of inert dust contribute to the reduced quantity of insects in treated seeds.
 The persistence of entomopathogenic fungi for longer duration is due to the presence of an inert dust which leads to control of storage insect infestation.
 At the lowest fungal rates, the addition of DE did not increase the fungal efficacy and at highest fungal rates, an additive effect was more often recorded.
 The results revealed that insects’ mortality was dose and time dependent (Hafiz Azhar Ali Khan and Tiyyabah Khan 2023, Ismail Oguz Ozdemir et al 2020).
 Highest effect among all the EPFs applied on S. oryzae was M. anisopliae and B. bassiana (Ak,2019, Musso et al 2021)

 Therefore, from the study it is evident that seed treatment with Metarhizium anisopliae (CFU: 1.0×108) @ 20 g/kg seeds + Diatomaceous earth @ 5 g/kg seeds effectively maintained the seed quality and controlled the storage pest damage in paddy.
-The result is in concurrence with that of Theertha et al 2023 in cowpea that kept seed quality above MSCS level up to nine months of storage.
+The result is in concurrence with that of Theertha et al., 2023 in cowpea that kept seed quality above MSCS level up to nine months of storage.
 Entomopathogens may be very successful in biological control and may be alternatives for chemical pest management.

 Table1.
 Effect of entomopathogens on seed germination (%), seed moisture, seed damage (%) in paddy (2024-25)